martijnroo/fitness-back-end/README.md

 2. Go into the repository directory: `cd githup-pages`

-3. Checkout a special branch containing the GitHub pages website `git checkout gh-pages`
+3. Checkout a special branch containing the GitHub pages website `git checkout gh-pages` Now, only the website files are visible in the github-pages directory and you can edit the files (**especially `index.md`**).

+5. Use Jekyll to preview your changes before pushing them.
+Info on installing and using Jekyll [can be found here](https://help.github.com/articles/using-jekyll-with-pages/).

-4. Now, only the website files are visible in the github-pages directory and you can edit the files (**especially `index.md`**).
-Commit and push your changes to the gh-pages branch with `git push origin gh-pages`.
+6. Commit and push your changes to the gh-pages branch with `git push origin gh-pages`.
 After that, the changed website shows up at https://martijnroo.github.io/fitness-back-end/.

 **Note:** GitHub pages and the `index.md` file use Markdown as a markup language.
 Please [check this page](https://guides.github.com/features/mastering-markdown/#examples) explaining Markdown if you haven't used it before.